Bibek-Repository/repo-4/README.md

 cmath.nan It returns the not a number value
 cmath.nanj  It returns the not a number value in complex imaginary form.

+Dates and Time in Python

+datetime module can be imported. now() method calls the date and time of the system right now .year .month .hour etc can be used to extract specific date time formats datetime() constructor can be called to construct a new date time. arguments are sperated by the comma strftime() method can be called for the format of the date and time as shown in code file: dates.py